kaywina/docs-layer/tech-blog/blog/2025-09-11-zendesk-mock-server.md

 In this follow-up, we’ll take things further:
 - Run a local mock server from the same OpenAPI file, so you get realistic JSON responses without an account.
-- Point your generated Python client at the mock and make real calls with `.sync() / .sync_detailed()`.
+- Point your generated Python client at the mock server.
-- Add small touches (retry + environment variables) to improve security, portability, and stability.
+- Make a real server call with `sync_detailed()` that returns sample data.

 ---

 ## Why mock servers?

 Mock servers are incredibly useful for technical writers, developers, and testers.

 They let you:
 - Explore API responses without touching production.
 - Work offline or before an API is deployed.
 - Develop code samples and tutorials safely.

-All you need is the OpenAPI spec you already have!
+All you need is the OpenAPI spec you already have from the previous article!

 ---